V/STOL: Convertiplanes and gyrodynes

+A tiltrotor is a rotorcraft that generates lift and propulsion by way of one or more powered rotors (sometimes called proprotors) mounted on rotating shafts or nacelles usually at the ends of a fixed wing.
+Tiltrotor design combines the VTOL capability of a helicopter with the speed and range of a conventional fixed-wing aircraft.

+A tiltwing is similar to a tiltrotor, except that the rotor mountings are fixed to the wing and the whole assembly tilts between vertical and horizontal positions.

+A gyrodyne is a type of VTOL aircraft with a helicopter rotor-like system that needs to be driven by its engine only for takeoff and landing, and includes one or more conventional propeller or jet engines to provide thrust during cruising flight.

 Rockets

 SpaceX developed several prototypes of Falcon 9 to validate various low-altitude, low-velocity engineering aspects of its reusable launch system development program.
 The first prototype, Grasshopper, made eight successful test flights in 2012–2013.
 It made its eighth, and final, test flight on October 7, 2013, flying to an altitude of 744 m before making its eighth successful VTVL landing.
 This was the last scheduled test for the Grasshopper rig; next up will be low altitude tests of the Falcon 9 Reusable (F9R) development vehicle in Texas followed by high altitude testing in New Mexico.

 On November 23, 2015, Blue Origin's New Shepard booster rocket made the first successful vertical landing following an uncrewed suborbital test flight that reached space.
 On December 21, 2015, SpaceX Falcon 9 first stage made a successful landing after boosting 11 commercial satellites to low Earth orbit on Falcon 9 Flight 20.
 These demonstrations opened the way for substantial reductions in space flight costs.